devkyt/slack-send-msg/README.md

 - Add chat:write.customize scope to your token if you want to customize the app name and avatar
 - The image on the right side of the message is an avatar of the person who triggered workflow
 - Set a custom message for action when you run workflow manually (via workflow_dispatch event).
-In another case, main branch will be used as a source for message info
+If you don't do this, the main branch will be used as a source of message info